6-Month-Old Baby's Food Chart And Recipes

 Dinner (6 to 7pm)

 Remember that you are preparing the 6-month baby food chart for your reference only.
-You need not have to strictly stick to a schedule.
+You do not need to stick strictly to a schedule.
 Offer milk and solids in an order that is convenient to you and acceptable to your baby.

 However, make food so tasty that your baby would not mind eating it at any time of the day.